OneLawCloud/api/docs/prerequisites.md

 ## Enabling API access in the test tenant

-After you receive your test tenant credentials, you’ll need to enable API access in the OneLaw Practice Management application:
+After you receive your test tenant credentials, you'll need to enable API access in the OneLaw Practice Management application:

 - Open the OneLaw Practice Management app (Windows only).
 - Go to Administration → Integration.